DanielAtKrypton/viper-env/README.md

 ![Alt text](./make_animation/assets/final.svg)

-## Default Usage (Immediate Activation)
+## Usage

+### Automatic Mode (Default)

-By default, `viper-env` is configured for the most seamless experience.
-It uses a hook (`precmd`) that runs after every command, allowing it to activate virtual environments immediately upon creation.
+By default, `viper-env` is configured for a seamless experience.
+It uses a `precmd` hook that runs before each prompt, allowing it to activate virtual environments immediately upon creation or when you enter a project directory.

 ```zsh
 # Create a new project and cd into it